sudosf/SamsTarven.com/README.md

   clients may wish to add when searching

 ## Current Issues:
-- Database is currently stored on a local machine, looking for ways to move it to a remote server so it can be accessed from anywhere.
+- Database is currently stored on a localy

-- Website is currently running offline (local host), looking for ways to host it online.

 - CSS has multiple files, one for each page. looking for ways to produce more clean CSS and its HTML identifiers.